 Thanks for stopping by, everyone.
-It was great to see you as always.
-Sounds like rain is in the forecast for later today, so try to stay dry and stay out of trouble.
-Until next time, that's the Clutter, and we are outta here.
+It was great to see you, as always.
+Try to stay cool out there today, and let's do this again soon.
+For now, that's today's Clutter, and we are outta here.

 If you enjoy Clearing out the Clutter, please consider a $5 monthly donation!
 You can click here or on the "Donations" category on the right-hand side of the page.

 Check out our new Patreon page!